 Caption vs. transcription are two terms that are often confused.
 Both are intended to make audio and video content accessible for all society members and sometimes are even required by law.

-Well, but what's the difference between transcription vs. caption?
+What's the difference between transcription and caption?

 Roughly speaking, transcription is the process of turning audio or video content into written text.
 Captions, on the other hand, are a type of transcription that include both the spoken word and any sound effects in the video.
 This blog post will explore the differences between transcription and captions in more detail and help you pick between the two for your next project.